Evercore ISI Raises State Street (NYSE:STT) Price Target to $88.00

-State Street (NYSE:STT – Free Report) had its price objective lifted by Evercore ISI from $85.00 to $88.00 in a research report report published on Thursday morning, Benzinga reports.
-Evercore ISI currently has an outperform rating on the asset manager’s stock.
+State Street (NYSE:STT – Free Report) had its target price raised by Evercore ISI from $85.00 to $88.00 in a research note issued to investors on Thursday, Benzinga reports.
+They currently have an outperform rating on the asset manager’s stock.

-STT has been the subject of several other reports.
-Morgan Stanley increased their price target on State Street from $83.00 to $88.00 and gave the company an equal weight rating in a report on Tuesday, January 30th.
-Barclays increased their price target on State Street from $87.00 to $102.00 and gave the company an overweight rating in a report on Tuesday, January 2nd.
-Keefe, Bruyette & Woods lowered their target price on State Street from $89.00 to $86.00 and set a market perform rating for the company in a research note on Monday, January 22nd.
-Royal Bank of Canada raised their target price on State Street from $75.00 to $85.00 and gave the company a sector perform rating in a research note on Monday, January 22nd.
-Finally, The Goldman Sachs Group upgraded State Street from a neutral rating to a buy rating and lifted their price target for the stock from $69.00 to $92.00 in a research note on Wednesday, January 3rd.
-Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $82.92.
+STT has been the topic of several other research reports.
+Keefe, Bruyette & Woods decreased their price target on shares of State Street from $89.00 to $86.00 and set a market perform rating on the stock in a research report on Monday, January 22nd.
+Wells Fargo & Company restated an overweight rating and issued a $83.00 price target on shares of State Street in a research report on Wednesday, December 6th.
+Bank of America restated an underperform rating and issued a $81.00 price target on shares of State Street in a research report on Thursday, January 4th.
+Morgan Stanley lifted their price target on shares of State Street from $83.00 to $88.00 and gave the stock an equal weight rating in a research report on Tuesday, January 30th.
+Finally, Barclays lifted their price target on shares of State Street from $87.00 to $102.00 and gave the stock an overweight rating in a research report on Tuesday, January 2nd.
+Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of Hold and an average target price of $82.92.

-State Street (NYSE:STT – Get Free Report) last issued its earnings results on Friday, January 19th.
-The asset manager reported $2.04 earnings per share for the quarter, topping the consensus estimate of $1.83 by $0.21.
+State Street (NYSE:STT – Get Free Report) last announced its earnings results on Friday, January 19th.
+The asset manager reported $2.04 EPS for the quarter, topping the consensus estimate of $1.83 by $0.21.
+The firm had revenue of $3.04 billion for the quarter, compared to analysts’ expectations of $2.95 billion.
 State Street had a return on equity of 11.86% and a net margin of 10.59%.
-The business had revenue of $3.04 billion for the quarter, compared to analyst estimates of $2.95 billion.
-During the same period last year, the company posted $2.07 EPS.
-The business’s quarterly revenue was down 3.5% on a year-over-year basis.
-On average, equities research analysts forecast that State Street will post 7.86 earnings per share for the current year.
+The firm’s quarterly revenue was down 3.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $2.07 earnings per share.
+Equities research analysts anticipate that State Street will post 7.86 earnings per share for the current fiscal year.

 State Street Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 11th.
-Investors of record on Monday, April 1st will be issued a dividend of $0.69 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 11th.
+Shareholders of record on Monday, April 1st will be paid a dividend of $0.69 per share.
 The ex-dividend date of this dividend is Thursday, March 28th.
 This represents a $2.76 annualized dividend and a yield of 3.64%.
-State Street’s payout ratio is 50.27%.
+State Street’s dividend payout ratio is 50.27%.

-In related news, EVP Anthony Bisegna sold 2,606 shares of the business’s stock in a transaction that occurred on Friday, February 16th.
-The stock was sold at an average price of $73.00, for a total transaction of $190,238.00.
-Following the sale, the executive vice president now owns 17,737 shares of the company’s stock, valued at $1,294,801.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-In other State Street news, CFO Eric W. Aboaf sold 12,000 shares of State Street stock in a transaction that occurred on Thursday, February 29th.
-The shares were sold at an average price of $73.90, for a total value of $886,800.00.
-Following the transaction, the chief financial officer now owns 149,063 shares in the company, valued at $11,015,755.70.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP Anthony Bisegna sold 2,606 shares of State Street stock in a transaction that occurred on Friday, February 16th.
-The stock was sold at an average price of $73.00, for a total transaction of $190,238.00.
-Following the completion of the transaction, the executive vice president now owns 17,737 shares in the company, valued at approximately $1,294,801.
+In other news, EVP Anthony Bisegna sold 2,606 shares of the company’s stock in a transaction that occurred on Friday, February 16th.
+The shares were sold at an average price of $73.00, for a total transaction of $190,238.00.
+Following the transaction, the executive vice president now directly owns 17,737 shares in the company, valued at $1,294,801.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, EVP Anthony Bisegna sold 2,606 shares of State Street stock in a transaction on Friday, February 16th.
+The shares were sold at an average price of $73.00, for a total transaction of $190,238.00.
+Following the transaction, the executive vice president now directly owns 17,737 shares of the company’s stock, valued at $1,294,801.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CFO Eric W. Aboaf sold 12,000 shares of the firm’s stock in a transaction on Thursday, February 29th.
+The stock was sold at an average price of $73.90, for a total transaction of $886,800.00.
+Following the sale, the chief financial officer now owns 149,063 shares in the company, valued at $11,015,755.70.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 18,864 shares of company stock valued at $1,390,597 over the last quarter.
-Corporate insiders own 0.25% of the company’s stock.
+Over the last ninety days, insiders have sold 18,864 shares of company stock valued at $1,390,597.
+0.25% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows

-Several hedge funds have recently added to or reduced their stakes in STT.
-Norges Bank acquired a new position in State Street in the fourth quarter worth approximately $184,482,000.
-Morgan Stanley grew its position in State Street by 31.1% during the 4th quarter.
-Morgan Stanley now owns 6,031,661 shares of the asset manager’s stock worth $467,876,000 after purchasing an additional 1,430,237 shares in the last quarter.
-Eaton Vance Management grew its position in State Street by 159.8% during the 1st quarter.
-Eaton Vance Management now owns 1,750,857 shares of the asset manager’s stock worth $152,535,000 after purchasing an additional 1,077,013 shares in the last quarter.
-AustralianSuper Pty Ltd grew its position in State Street by 327.0% during the 3rd quarter.
-AustralianSuper Pty Ltd now owns 1,325,417 shares of the asset manager’s stock worth $88,750,000 after purchasing an additional 1,015,022 shares in the last quarter.
-Finally, AEGON ASSET MANAGEMENT UK Plc purchased a new position in State Street during the 4th quarter worth approximately $45,687,000.
-Institutional investors and hedge funds own 87.44% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of STT.
+CWM LLC boosted its holdings in shares of State Street by 2.6% during the 1st quarter.
+CWM LLC now owns 6,435 shares of the asset manager’s stock worth $498,000 after buying an additional 165 shares during the period.
+Symmetry Partners LLC raised its position in shares of State Street by 3.5% in the 1st quarter.
+Symmetry Partners LLC now owns 3,802 shares of the asset manager’s stock valued at $294,000 after buying an additional 130 shares in the last quarter.
+Nomura Holdings Inc. acquired a new position in State Street during the 4th quarter worth approximately $482,000.
+HighPoint Advisor Group LLC acquired a new position in State Street during the 4th quarter worth approximately $595,000.
+Finally, Accent Capital Management LLC acquired a new position in State Street during the 4th quarter worth approximately $39,000.
+Institutional investors own 87.44% of the company’s stock.

 State Street Corporation, through its subsidiaries, provides a range of financial products and services to institutional investors worldwide.
 The company offers investment servicing products and services, including custody, accounting, regulatory reporting, investor, and performance and analytics; middle office products, such as IBOR, transaction management, loans, cash, derivatives and collateral, record keeping, and client reporting and investment analytics; finance leasing; foreign exchange, and brokerage and other trading services; securities finance and enhanced custody products; deposit and short-term investment facilities; investment manager and alternative investment manager operations outsourcing; performance, risk, and compliance analytics; and financial data management to support institutional investors.